 Members of SPP's Reliability and Tariff footprints submit generation and transmission outages via an outage reporting portal utilizing a common name that is mapped to the Transmission model using name mapping files.
-These outages (100 kV and above) are applied to AFC calculations for the applicable time period and are shared with other entities via the NERC SDX process.
-Outages 230kV low side and above for 1st tier areas received via the NERC SDX are also mapped to the Transmission model using mapping files.
+These outages (Transmission (100 kV and above) and all generation outages) are applied to AFC calculations for the applicable time period and are shared with other entities via the NERC SDX process.
+Transmission (230 kV low side and above) and generation (150 MW or above) outages for 1st tier areas received via the NERC SDX are also mapped to the Transmission model using mapping files.
 Daily calculations use hour 1700 as reference hour for applying outages meaning any outage active for hour 1700 is considered out in AFC calculations.
 Outages lasting more than 15 days and active on the 15th day of the month are applied to monthly AFC calculations.
-Outages from 1st tier areas 230 kV low side and above that cannot be mapped to the Transmission model are not used in calculation of AFC.
+Transmission (230 kV low side and above) and generation (150MW and above) outages from 1st tier areas that cannot be mapped to the Transmission model are not used in calculation of AFC.
 Log files and alert emails are received for unmapped outages that meet criteria and corrected if the aforementioned criteria is met and the elements exist in the Transmission model (State Estimator.)
 The State Estimator is compared with SPP's Model Development Working Group (MDWG) models to identify upcoming changes, additions, or retirements and expected dates are verified with Transmission Owners.